“Thank you Sir.” That always naturally congenial acknowledgement is ample verification of a young cowboy’s future successes.

 “All of my family have really been a great help in everything I’d done with my horses,” the young cowboy credited.

 Ranch riding class features a pattern to walk, jog and lope maneuvers as if working on a ranch.
-“The course is often set with cattle nearby like there would be at a real ranch to see exactly how the horse performs in true life circumstances,” Ransom said.
+“The course is often set with cattle nearby like on a ranch to see how the horse performs,” Ransom said.

 Noteworthy, the Level-3 division is the competition above beginner riders, although Ransom was just in his first year there.
 “This was the inaugural 13-and-under division, with Ransom making history as a Kansas representative,” Nicky noted.